mlvu/mlvu.github.io/index.md

   * **Homework** The homework consists of small pen-and-paper exercises to help you test that you've really understood the more technical points of the lectures.
 Answers are provided.

 Feel free to open a github issue if you're working through the material and you spot a mistake, run into a problem or have any other kind of question.
 We also try to answer questions on youtube.

-_Lecture links are for the current run of the course (2019).
-Links for 2018 may cover slightly different subjects._
 <table>
   <tr>
    <th/>